08Aristodemus24/chronic-disease-analyses/notes.md

 # Problems to solve:
 1. I can't save year as 4 byte int for 200000+ rows since that would be a waste of space
-2. implement headless browsing of selenium to scrape population data transform the excel sheets and automatically in a data warehouse for data analysis
+2. <s>implement headless browsing of selenium to scrape population data transform the excel sheets and automatically in a data warehouse for data analysis</s>
 3. joining tables in dax powerbi with multiple conditions
+4. automatically extract the spreadsheets using selenium using airflow